goodluckoguzie/goodluckoguzie.github.io/projects/socnavgym.md

 Social robot navigation requires algorithms that can handle complex interactions with humans and dynamic environments.
 Traditional navigation environments lacked the social dynamics necessary to evaluate algorithms designed for real-world social scenarios.

-SocNavGym was developed to provide a comprehensive testing ground for social navigation algorithms with multiple entity types (<a href="#specs" class="internal-link">see Technical Specifications section</a>), enabling researchers to:
+As part of the development team, I contributed to SocNavGym to provide a comprehensive testing ground for social navigation algorithms with multiple entity types (<a href="#specs" class="internal-link">see Technical Specifications section</a>), enabling researchers to:
 - **Evaluate Social Navigation Algorithms** - Test algorithms in realistic social scenarios
 - **Benchmark Performance** - Compare different approaches systematically
 - **Validate Predictive Models** - Test predictive world models in complex environments (<a href="#impact" class="internal-link">see Research Impact section</a>)